 Seattle’s earliest white settlers saw immediately that it would be possible to connect its freshwater lakes to the saltwater Puget Sound by means of a canal.
-At a Fourth of July picnic in 1954, Thomas Mercer proposed the name of Lake Union because that body of water was in the middle between Lake Washington to the east, and Puget Sound to the west.
+At a Fourth of July picnic in 1854, Thomas Mercer proposed the name of Lake Union because that body of water was in the middle between Lake Washington to the east and Puget Sound to the west.

-From those early times Seattle settlers thought to build a ship canal but little did they know that it would take more than sixty years to come to fruition.
+From those earliest times Seattle settlers thought to build a ship canal but little did they know that it would take more than sixty years to come to fruition.
 Finally in 1910-1917 all of the needed legislation, financing and public support came together to create the Lake Washington Ship Canal.

 With the widening of Ross Creek came bridges to cross it, and by the 1880s there was a wooden trestle at the present site of the Fremont Bridge.
 The crossing had to be rebuilt several times due to washouts such as the dam break in March 1914 during ship canal construction.